Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/data/import_data.rst

 CSV
 ++++++++++++++++++++++++++++++++++++++++

-Shark supports the simplistic but wisespread CSV (comma/character separated value) data format; however, support of this format is currently quite limited.
+Shark supports the simplistic but widespread CSV (comma/character separated value) data format; however, support of this format is currently quite limited.
 Not all class label types are supported and the data must be dense.